Tarun215/EnviroCar_c1/README.md

 * Created basic time-animation for certain dataset from EnviroCar API using bbox for Munster.
 * Added a Bar Chart based visualization for tracks of that dataset.
 * Visualised multiple tracks, with multiple colors on the basis of thier consumption data (using GeoJSON Layer)
 * Visualized COnsumption data using PathLayer, which requires uses same munsterData.js file as used for all tracks viualization.
-So, no other data file required unlike old GeoJSON layer)
+So, no other data file required unlike old GeoJSON layer.
 * Consumption data Time animation.
 * Average Consumption per Track time animation.